krzysztofbrzozowski/backup_tool/README.rst

 Create virtual env and install requirements.txt

-Generate SSH keys and push it to your server.
+Generate SSH keys for test user and push it to your server.
 Set up key details in config_backup_tool.yaml.

 .. code-block:: yaml